skyspec28/smart_commit/README.md

 ## Contributing 🤝

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request.If you know a better way to do this

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)